m21ark/pfl_t2/README.md

 #### Board

- Board is represented by a 2d list in which 'O' is an empty space in the board.
-Using the following predicate, gen_2d_array, we are able to make our program modular and ready to be used in other games/boards.
+ Board is represented by a 2D array in which 'O' represents an empty space on the board.
+Using the `gen_2d_array/4` predicate, , we are able to make our program modular and ready to be used in other games/boards.

 ```prolog
 gen_2d_array(Row, Col, 'O', Board),